0xPolygon/polygon-edge-docs/docs/architecture/modules/storage.md

 ### Prefixes

-In order to make querying the LevelDB storage deterministic, and to avoid key storage clashing, the Polygon SDK leverages prefixes and sub-prefixes when storing data
+In order to make querying the LevelDB storage deterministic, and to avoid key storage clashing, the Polygon Edge leverages prefixes and sub-prefixes when storing data

 ````go title="blockchain/storage/keyvalue.go"